 My train doesn’t show this information, why is this?

 If there’s no information shown for your journey, it means information isn’t available for that train.
 There may be occasions where it isn’t possible to match some services to those on previous weeks due to timetable changes or engineering work, for example, if the last two Saturdays had an altered time due to engineering work.
 We’re working hard to bring you more information as soon as we can.

 What do I do if the train is full?

 We ask you do everything possible to maintain social distancing.
-If the train is already busy when it arrives at the station, you should wait for the next service, and use your valid ticket.
+If the train is already busy when it arrives at the station, you should wait for the next service if possible, and use your valid ticket.
 To help you plan, please check the journey planners before you travel to see if the train you want is busy.